lexiconhq/lexicon/README.md

 Then, you'd have to update `frontend/.env` with that value.

-Even worse, if your local IP address ever changes, everything would break and you'd have to update the environment variable again.
+Even worse, if your local IP address ever changes, everything would break, and you'd have to update the environment variable again.

-That's kind of a pain, and fortunately Expo provides us an easier way.
+That's kind of a pain, and fortunately Expo provides us with an easier way.

 We leverage a property from Expo called `debuggerHost` in order to automatically locate the IP address of your development machine.
-From that value, we strip off the port number and append the port number that your Prose GraphQL API is running on (defaults to port 80).
+From that value, we strip off the port number (typically 19000) and append the port number that your Prose GraphQL API is running on (defaults to port 80).

 With this approach, it should all just work automatically.